jjay62/Six2go/README.md

 ## ✨ Features

-* ⚡ Fast and responsive UI with Next.js & React
+* ⚡ Fast UI with Next.js & React
 * 🎨 Clean styling using Tailwind CSS
 * 🔐 Authentication and database powered by Supabase
 * 💳 Secure payments integration with Stripe